Dynamics-Adaptive Continual Reinforcement Learning via Progressive Contextualization: Experiments and Evaluations

-Additionally, we show the performance of DaCoRL with different numbers of contexts in the three types of navigation environments in Fig. \ref{fig:performance_Instantiated_Contexts} and Table \ref{table:performance_Instantiated_Contexts} according to \eqref{eq:R_test} and \eqref{eq:average_R_test}, respectively.
+Additionally, we show the performance of DaCoRL with different numbers of instantiated contexts in the three types of navigation environments in Fig. \ref{fig:performance_Instantiated_Contexts} and Table \ref{table:performance_Instantiated_Contexts} according to \eqref{eq:R_test} and \eqref{eq:average_R_test}, respectively.
 Overall, the results are consistent with the intuition that DaCoRL tends to achieve better performance with more contexts instantiated.
-Meanwhile, maintaining fewer contexts means that tasks with large differences may be clustered into the same context, leading to serious interference during policy network training.
-Nevertheless, Fig. \ref{fig:performance_Instantiated_Contexts} and Table \ref{table:performance_Instantiated_Contexts} indicate that the performance gains become relatively minor when the number of contexts exceeds a certain value.
+Meanwhile, maintaining fewer contexts means that tasks with large differences may be clustered into the same context, leading to more interference during policy network training.
+Nevertheless, it should be noted that, in Fig. \ref{fig:performance_Instantiated_Contexts} and Table \ref{table:performance_Instantiated_Contexts}, the performance gains become relatively minor when the number of contexts exceeds a certain value.
 Consequently, for the sake of model complexity and training cost, we recommend choosing a moderate number of instantiated contexts by adjusting the value of $\alpha$.
-For instance, in our experiments, $K_T=5$ for Type I, $K_T=6$ for Type II and $K_T=4$ for Type III are sufficient to obtain reasonable performance in these robot navigation tasks.
-Simultaneously, we empirically found that the concentration parameter $\alpha$ is insensitive for the number of instantiated contexts, and the same context detection results can be obtained by all $\alpha$ values over a continuous interval.
-For instance, in our experiments, all values of $\alpha$ in $[0.64, 0.93]$ for Type I, in $[0.85, 0.89]$ for Type II and in $[0.19, 0.81]$ for Type III can obtain the same number of contexts as expected above.
+For instance, in our experiments, $K_T=5$ for Type I, $K_T=6$ for Type II and $K_T=4$ for Type III are sufficient to obtain reasonable performance in these navigation tasks.

+We also record the rough value range of the concentration parameter $\alpha$ related to the specific number of contexts.
+The results are presented in Appendix \ref{appdix:concentration_paras} from which we empirically found that this hyperparameter is relatively insensitive, and all $\alpha$ values within the corresponding continuous interval can result in the same context instantiation results.
+This insensitivity ensures a certain degree of simplicity and convenience of parameter tuning in practical implementations.